-In our opinion, the combined financial statements referred to above present fairly, in all material respects, the financial position of Greater Milwaukee Foundation as of December 31, 2018 and 2017, and the changes in its combined net assets and its cash flows for the years then ended, in accordance with U.S. generally accepted accounting principles.
+In our opinion, the combined financial statements referred to above present fairly, in all material respects, the combined financial position of Greater Milwaukee Foundation as of December 31, 2019 and 2018, and the changes in its combined net assets and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.